guanqiliang/guanqiliang.github.com/index.md

 # News

+[10/2023] Our work “DISG” is reported by [IEEE Spectrum](https://spectrum.ieee.org/video-friday-welcome-to-fall)!

 [08/2023] One paper accepted by IEEE Transactions on Robotics(T-RO)!

 [06/2023] One paper accepted by IEEE/RSJ International Conference on Intelligent Robots and Systems(IROS) 2023!